-We recently gave advice on steps you can take to reduce the amount of spam emails that you receive, but spammers are becoming sneakier and are finding new ways to get around your anti-spam protocols.
+We've previously covered how to reduce the amount of spam emails that you receive, but spammers are becoming sneakier and are finding new ways to get around your anti-spam protocols.

 It’s common for spammers to send email pretending to be a large company like O2, Apple, or Amazon, where the variations are so subtle that it’s almost impossible to tell the difference between a legitimate email and a fraudulent one.